yordanoskeflinkiel/NoteTaking/README.md

 Features:

--Create Notes: Easily jot down your thoughts and save them directly as .txt files.
+- Create Notes: Easily jot down your thoughts and save them directly as .txt files.

 - Edit Notes: Modify your existing notes and hit 'Save' to keep the changes.